aiden200/Aha-/README.md

 *note:* I've left a script to help the download processes at `datasets/download_tools`

-When running training code for the first time, the dataset code will traverse all videos of the training dataset and measure the frame rate, duration and number of frames of the videos, and store this information in `datasets/${dataset_name}/videos_metadata.json`.
-This can take some time.
+When running training code for the first time, the dataset code will traverse all videos of the training dataset and measure the frame rate, duration, number of frames, and the corruption status of the videos.
+It will store this information in `datasets/${dataset_name}/videos_metadata.json`.
+This can take some time, since some of these datasets are very large.

 - Download [paraphrase-en.gz](https://github.com/lichengunc/refer/raw/refs/heads/master/evaluation/meteor/data/paraphrase-en.gz) (59MB) which is used for dense video captioning evaluation.
 Put this file at `test/dvc/metrics/data/paraphrase-en.gz`